ozanonurtek/Forward-Dependent-Bureaucracy/README.md

 - 3rd Party Library to read json from json file format.

+#### .travis.yml:

+- To show that build is passing and project is running on Travis-CI

+#### build.xml:

+- Xml script to Ant build of the project.

 ## Test and Contact:
 ##### You can download the latest stabil release of project to test it via using a simple GUI.
 ##### You can send me an email to ask your question, please feel free to contribute.